ninscope/NINscopeHF/Software/README.md

 - Issue the following commands in a terminal:
 > sudo modprobe usbserial vendor=0x04b4 product=0xf139

-> sudo chown <username> /dev/ttyUSB0
+> sudo chown [username] /dev/ttyUSB0

- Note "<username>" is your computer username w/out brackets, e.g. john, or andres.
+ Note [username] is your computer username w/out brackets, e.g. john, or andres.

 It’s best to add these to a bash script and name it LoadUsbserial.sh such that instead of typing you run the script to issue these commands in a terminal prior to starting up the NINscope HF software and after connecting the miniscope to the DAQ and PC.
 To automatically execute this script in a shell by clicking on, follow instructions in the following link: